VivekCR7/TEST/Soft-Skill/SOA.md

 # Table of Contents

- 1. What is service oriented architecture?
+ 1. What is Service-oriented architecture?
- 2. Why there is need of SOA?
+ 2. Why there is a need for SOA?
  3. objectives of SOA?
  4. Implementation of SOA?
  5. Applications of SOA?